joagre/anond/README.md

 ipv4-address and a number of ephemeral overlay ipv6-addresses (in an ipv6 subnet annexed by Anond).

-The animated illustration below is what to expect if the simulation mentioned below is started, i.e. a ten node overlay network with the experimental network topology [d3.js](http://d3js.org) renderer engine enabled.
+The animated illustration below is what to expect if the Anond routing simulation mentioned below is started, i.e. a ten node overlay network with the experimental network topology [d3.js](http://d3js.org) renderer engine enabled.

 ![Ten nodes in an Anond overlay network](doc/neighbours.gif "Ten nodes in an Anond overlay network")